 A charity may choose to provide whistleblower protections and the ACNC would encourage this as good governance.
-But there are certain whistleblower protections that are mandated by legislation.
+There are also certain whistleblower protections that are mandated by legislation.
 Charities affected by this legislation must know the protections and apply them to whistleblowers or face penalties.

-This factsheet is about the legislative requirements that apply to charities with certain types of legal structures.
+This factsheet provides an overview of the legislative requirements that apply to charities with certain types of legal structures.

 The Corporations Act 2001 (Cth) (Corporations Act) and the Taxation Administration Act 1953 (Cth) both contain protections for whistleblowers.

-Charities that are companies registered with ASIC and foreign, trading or financial corporations (which are particular types of entities under the Australian Constitution) must comply with the legislation.
+Charities that are companies registered with the Australian Securities and Investments Commission (ASIC) and foreign, trading or financial corporations (which are particular types of entities under the Australian Constitution) must comply with the legislation.

-An incorporated association may be considered a ‘trading or financial corporation’, depending on its circumstances (read more about this below).
+An incorporated association may be considered a ‘trading or financial corporation’, depending on its circumstances.

 Under the whistleblower protection legislation, an eligible whistleblower can be someone who is or was:

 - an officer or employee of the charity